PyGreSQL/PyGreSQL/docs/contents/pg/module.rst

 This function checks whether PyGreSQL returns PostgreSQL boolean values converted to Python bool objects, or as ``'f'`` and ``'t'`` strings which are the values used internally by PostgreSQL.
-By default, conversion to bool objects is not activated, but you can enable this with the :func:`set_bool` function.
+By default, conversion to bool objects is activated, but you can disable this with the :func:`set_bool` function.

 .. versionadded:: 4.2